 Remarkably, Wilkins, Franklin, and Paulings didn’t show resentment at not reaching the discovery first.
 Wilkins’ model was finished only two days later.

-Watson and Crick received the Noble Prize.
+Watson and Crick received the Nobel Prize.
 They also made sure to acknowledge the contributions of the scientists who helped them along the way.

 The Double Helix Review